 ‘She’s thinking of Celeste or Anaïs for you, isn’t she?’

-‘Aha, good.
+‘Ah, good.
 You would not like Celeste, you might like Anaïs, you’ve met her, but she’s not really … well … you, Hugh.
 I know you and you fit in with unusual women … like me.
-Anaïs is very straight … I really mean this kindly but she’s perhaps not the way to go.
-For now, I think your choice is me.’
+Anaïs is very straight … I really mean this in a kindly way but she’s perhaps not the way to go.
+For now, I think your bettert choice is me.’

 ‘Not for now.
 Forever.’

 New Year had come and gone, it was cold.

 It was late afternoon when a car pulled into the Lodge carpark, Geneviève had been there earlier, now back up in town, he’d had a day free from Paris commitments which he was trying to increase to get it up to a decent salary but it was a hard slog and there were some sorts of business he was not allowed to get into for security reasons – Section security reasons.